Can I Use a Car Tire Pump on My Bike?

 • Slowly inflate the tire, keeping an eye on the pressure.

-• Once the tire is inflated, the pump and replace the valve cap.
+• Once the tire is inflated, the pump and valve cap are replaced.

 If you have a Presta valve, follow these steps to inflate the tire: